King City plans massive new development on 528 acres

-The master plan will shape how King City will look in the future, as its population is expected to double eventually.
+The master plan is going to shape how King City is going to look like in the future, as its population is expected to eventually double.

 Plans are to bring 528 acres of land, now known as Kingston Terrace, into city limits for future development, after a decision by Metro in 2018 — requested by the King City government — to expand the urban growth boundary.